Ever wondered why it takes the barman twice as long to come back with a pint of Guinness as, say, a regular draft beer?

 "When you look closely at a Guinness while it's settling, the bubbles are actually falling instead of rising.”

-“As it sinks it carries the bubbles with it.
+“As it sinks, it carries the bubbles with it.
 So that's why you see the sinking bubbles in Guinness with the small bubbles, which get carried down by the currents,” they explain.

 The narrator of the video below also explains that the laborious pour process involved with executing the perfect pint has become as synonymous with the product as the alcoholic beverage itself.

-“The pour is marketed by Guinness as a six-step process including a special pint glass, a correct angle of pouring, and even a midway waiting period in which the beer separates before the pint is topped off.
+“The pour is marketed by Guinness as a six-step process, including a special pint glass, a correct angle of pouring, and even a midway waiting period in which the beer separates before the pint is topped off.
 It has become a time-honored ritual in pubs around the world.
 A bulk of that time is the settling.
-But this time period is as much about marketing as it is the physics.
+But this time period is as much about marketing as it is physics.
 You may be waiting longer than you would for another beer, but that's by design.”

 This gives a whole new meaning to the company’s iconic marketing tagline, "Good things come to those who wait."